circleci/circleci-docs/README.md

 ### Editing Docs

 All docs live in folders named after the version of CircleCI.
-The only 2 you need to worry about are `jekyll/_cci1` and `jekyll/_cci2`, for CircleCI Classic and CircleCI 2.0, respectively.
+The only two you need to worry about are `jekyll/_cci1` and `jekyll/_cci2`, for CircleCI Classic and CircleCI 2.0, respectively.

+1. Create a branch and switch to it:

+`git checkout -b <branch-name>`

-Add or modify the Markdown files in these directories according to the style guide outlined in `CONTRIBUTING.md` in this repository.
+2. Add or modify the Markdown files in these directories according to the style guide outlined in `CONTRIBUTING.md` in this repository.
 Rebuild the site when you want to check your work with:

 `./jctl rebuild`

 For more detailed instructions on using `jctl`, see [Jekyll Controller Commands](#jekyll-controller-commands).

+3. When you're happy with your changes, commit them with a message summarizing what you did:

+`git commit -a -m "commit message"

+4. Push your branch up:

+`git push origin <branch-name>`

 ### Submitting a Pull Request